monster-dev5/hurl-tool/readme.md

 * For recommendations, feature requests, or bugs go to our [issues section](https://github.com/worldsibu/hurley/issues).
 * News on Convector, hurley, or WorldSibu, subscribe to our [Newsletter](https://worldsibu.io/subscribe/).
 * Need support?
 Chat directly with our team, join our [Discord](https://discord.gg/twRwpWt).

+*I need to update the resume that's because the IT technology is developing continuously.